-The City of Mandurah has made considerable progress to improve access and inclusion for people with disability across the City.
+The City of Mandurah has made considerable progress to improve access and inclusion for people with disability.
 Progress has been reported annually to the Department of Communities.
-A snapshot of some of the achievements made over the life of the 2015-2020 AIP include:
+A snapshot of some of the achievements over the life of the 2015-2020 AIP include:

-- Opening of the Mandurah Aquatic and Recreation Centre with a strong focus of providing universal access for all of community. - Opening of a Changing Places Facility next to the Mandurah Visitors' Centre.
+- Opening of the Mandurah Aquatic and Recreation Centre with a strong focus on providing universal access for all of community. - Opening of a Changing Places facility next to the Mandurah Visitors' Centre. - Increased access to Mandurah's waterways including floating jetties, beach matting, availability and promotion of beach wheelchairs and a beach walker and support to local groups such as Fishability and Sail-into-Life. - Greater access and opportunities to contribute and participate in arts and culture within the city including sensory experiences with Wearable Art Mandurah, availability and promotion of inclusive art projects and upgrades to access at the Mandurah Performing Arts Centre. - Developing stronger relationships with local Disability Employment Service providers through collaborative projects including AccessAbility Day, job carving workshops and a Disability Traineeship. - Increased utilisation of the City's Access and Inclusion Advisory Group to provide feedback into City projects, services and initiatives. - Availability of dementia-friendly resources and 'Make Me' packs at Mandurah Libraries, which support independence and social interaction between family members and people living with dementia.

-- Increased Access to Mandurah's waterways including floating jetties, beach matting, availability and promotion of beach wheelchairs and a beach walker and support to local groups such as Fishability and Sail-into-Life. - Greater access and opportunities to contribute and participate in the Arts and Culture life within the City including sensory experiences with Wearable Art, availability and promotion of inclusive art projects and upgrades to access at the Mandurah Performing Arts Centre. - Developing stronger relationships with local Disability Employment Service providers through collaborative projects including AccessAbility Day, Job Carving Workshops and a Disability Traineeship. - Increased utilisation of the City's Access and Inclusion Advisory Group to provide feedback into City projects, services and initiatives. - Availability of Dementia Friendly resources and 'Make Me' packs which support independence and social interaction between family members and people living with Dementia across Mandurah libraries. - The City's new website has been built on an accessible platform and has an accessibility checker within it to support the inclusion of accessible content.
-Ongoing content improvements aim to meet the Australian Government's web accessibility requirements to AA compliance (WCAG 2.0). - The City has provided City officers, community members and groups and clubs with access to a range of disability awareness and inclusion training which has helped to build a more welcoming and inclusive community for all. - Continuous improvements to access and inclusion at City-led events including 'Chill-Out Zones', additional ACROD parking, accessible bathroom availability, accessible fonts and colour contrast on event signage at large events all support access for people with disability and Auslan interpreters. - Progressed accessibility to a range of neighbourhood parks, open spaces and foreshores in addition to delivering new spaces with an emphasis on universal design. - Increased accessibility to footpaths/pedestrian access and traffic light signals.
+- The City's new website has been built on an accessible platform and has an accessibility checker within it to support the inclusion of accessible content.
+Ongoing content improvements aim to meet the Australian Government's web accessibility requirements to AA compliance (WCAG 2.0). - The City has provided City officers, community members, groups and clubs with access to a range of disability awareness and inclusion training which has helped to build a more welcoming and inclusive community for all. - Continuous improvements to access and inclusion at City-led events including 'Chill-Out Zones', additional ACROD parking, accessible bathroom availability, accessible fonts and colour contrast on event signage at large events and Auslan interpreters. - Progressed accessibility to a range of neighbourhood parks, open spaces and foreshores in addition to delivering new spaces with an emphasis on universal design. - Increased accessibility to footpaths/pedestrian access and traffic light signals.